Penetration Depth Calculator

 • Reduce power or increase speed

-• Move focus away from optimal (-2mm → -1mm)
+• Move focus away from the model peak (-2mm → -1mm)

 • Use backing gas to control backside oxidation